LEAF-BoiseState/janus/README.md

 	Columns that start with 'local' are where the file can be modified to create location specific landcover categories.

-	'cat' is the generic category for assigning agents.'ag' for agricultural, 'nat' for natural (e.g. water, wetland), or 'urb' for urban landcovers.
+	'cat' is the generic category for assigning agents.'ag' for agricultural, 'nat' for natural (e.g. water, wetland), or 'urb' for urban land covers.

 - `profits_file.csv`:  csv with the number of rows equal to number of crops.
 This contains the crop name, crop ID number, price function of choice and parameters for that function.